godotengine/godot-docs/tutorials/3d/lighting.rst

 .. image:: /img/light_omni.png

 In reality, the attenuation of omni light is proportional to the squared distance from the point source.
-This can be easily understood if you imagine a sqhere around the omni light with a certain radius.
+This can be easily understood if you imagine a sphere around the omni light with a certain radius.
 No matter how large the sphere is, the number of rays passing through it is always the same.
 If the radius of the sphere is doubled, the area of the sphere increases by four.
-In other words, the density of rays (the number of rays per squere area) decreases quadratically with the distance.
+In other words, the density of rays (the number of rays per square area) decreases quadratically with the distance.

-Inverse-quadratic attenuation curves are inconvenient for artists: they never reach zero and have almost intinitely large values near the emitter.
+Inverse-quadratic attenuation curves are inconvenient for artists: they never reach zero and have almost infinitely large values near the emitter.
 So Godot simulates omni light with an artist-controlled exponential curve instead.